rkovarik/vaadin-magnolia-collaboration/README.md

 11.The page is re-rendered with new data.
 12. The chat at the bottom briefly informs other users which component was edited.

-> :warning: **The demo runs against https://demo.magnolia-cms.com/**: It might be broken by other users playing with it.
+> :warning: **The demo runs against https://demo.magnolia-cms.com/**: It might be broken by other users playing with it and you might get an error like _Can't fetch the Magnolia page /travel_.
 But it should be restarted/reset every 30 minutes.

 ## Developing the page editor application